Skip to content

 Sri Lanka

 Viharamahadevi Park is perfect for families because it is a large green area with many fountains and a small zoo.
-Make sure to visit the war memorial statue, the Cenotaph, and the national library located in the park too.
+Make sure to visit the war memorial statue, the Cenotaph, and the national library in the park, too.

-While wandering in the park, you will see a Buddha statue, considered the largest cast brass Buddha statue in the country.
+While wandering in the park, you will see a Buddha statue, considered the most giant cast brass Buddha statue in the country.
 The park is between the National Museum of Colombo and City Hall.

 Gangaramaya Temple